Freelancing Explained -

 Did you know?

-- The "travel expenses paradox": It is not relevant how much money is paid out in a project as fees and how much money is paid out as travel expenses.
-The tax office calculates the total income and then calculates what has actually been spent on travel expenses.
-If one drives by car, this is the official mileage allowance of 0,42€ per km, even if the organizer only paid out 0,15€ per km.
-So the tax office deducts more travel costs from my income than I got for it from the organizer and thus reduces my profit significantly.
+• The “Travel Expense Paradox”: It doesn’t matter how much of a project’s payment is classified as a fee and how much as travel expenses.
+The tax office takes the total income and then calculates the actual travel expenses incurred.
+If you drive a car, the official mileage allowance is €0.50 per km, even if the organizer only paid €0.15 per km.
+The tax office therefore deducts more travel expenses from my income than I received from the organizer, thereby significantly reducing my profit.